 Hazmat School makes your safety solutions simple, and that includes our training courses.
-Following is a short summary with some information about the courses and who needs to take which course.
-You can also go to our course catalog to read about each course, which type of worker needs that training and the cost.
+Following is a short summary with some information about the courses we offer and who needs to take which course.
+You can also go to our course catalog to read about each course, which type of worker needs that training and the cost of each training.
 If you need any help selecting a training course after reading this let us know.
 We are happy to help!

-- Voluntary clean up operations at sites recognized by federal, state, local or other governmental bodies as uncontrolled hazardous waste sites
+- Volunteer to clean up after operations at sites that state, local, federal or other governmental bodies recognized as uncontrolled hazardous waste sites.

 General Site Workers (40-hour HAZWOPER Training)

-OSHA requires that these workers have 40 hours classroom training plus 3 days of documented field experience.
-General site workers are those who are generally at the site and whose job responsibilities place them in possible contact with hazardous waste above the Permissible Exposure Limits (PEL) established by OSHA.
+OSHA requires that general site workers have 40 hours classroom training plus three days of documented field experience.
+General site workers are those who are typically at the site and whose job responsibilities place them in possible contact with hazardous waste above the Permissible Exposure Limits (PEL) established by OSHA.
 They may wear the various levels of Personal Protective Equipment (PPE) and engage in activities that are moderately to highly hazardous.